-NOTE 11 - RISKS AND UNCERTAINTIES
+NOTE 12 - RISKS AND UNCERTAINTIES

 In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a pandemic which continues to spread throughout the United States and the world.
-Due to the rapid development and fluidity of this situation, the magnitude and duration of the pandemic and its impact on the Foundation's operations and liquidity is uncertain as of the date of this report.
-While there could ultimately be a material impact on operations and liquidity of the Foundation, including availability of future contributions, at the time of issuance, the impact could not be determined.

-The extent to which the COVID-19 pandemic further impacts the Foundation's operations and financial condition will depend on numerous evolving factors, which are uncertain and cannot be predicted, including duration and scope of the pandemic and associated disruptions; effects of current and future governmental and public responses to changing conditions; and the financial condition of the Foundation's contributors to continue their support of the Foundation's mission.
+The COVID-19 outbreak has caused business disruptions through mandated and voluntary closings of businesses across the country for non-essential services.
+There is still considerable uncertainty about the duration of the pandemic and the extent to which COVID-19 may impact the Foundation's operations and financial condition, including the financial condition of the Foundation's contributors to continue their support of the Foundation's mission.